Looking to save money on those pricey maintenance chemicals without sacrificing the well being of your hot tub?

 Chlorine is probably the first chemical that springs to mind when considering hot tub sanitization, but owners who use it find they are consistently checking and balancing their pH levels to prevent potential issues.

-When chlorine is dissolved in your hot tub water to clean it, an alkaline compound is formed, raising the pH.
+When chlorine is dissolved in your hot tub water to clean an alkaline compound is formed.
 Should this level get too high, past 7.8, it loses its effectiveness, transforming into an agent for oxidation.

 As a result, instead of working to fight bacteria and germs in your water, chlorine begins to corrode the metal of your hot tub and damage its integral components – not what you want for hundreds of dollars’ worth of equipment!